harshkasat/Facial_emotions/README.md

 # Code of Conduct

 We are committed to providing a friendly, safe, and welcoming environment for all contributors.
-Please review our [code of conduct](CODE_OF_CONDUCT.md) to understand our expectations and how to report any unacceptable behavior.
+Please review our [code of conduct](CODE_OF_CONDUCT.md) to understand our expectations and how to report any unacceptable behaviour.

 # Contact

 If you have any questions or need further assistance, feel free to reach out to us.
 Let's connect and inspire each other! 🔗

 # License

-This project is licensed under the [MIT License](LICENSE).

-**Hashtags:** #OpenSourceProject #MachineLearning #WebDevelopment #GitHub #CommunityEngagement #JavaScript #Django #FrontendDevelopment #EmotionDetection #MoodBasedMusicPlayer #VGGNet #OpenCV